Lakes of the Carvel Pitted Delta

 A drone view of PL1.
 Photo provided by M. Myshak.

-During the summer of 2021, ALMS and the Mayatan Lake Management Association (MLMA) successfully delivered an expanded, community-based water quality survey program for 44 of these small lakes.
+During the summer of 2021, ALMS and the Mayatan Lake Management Association (MLMA) successfully delivered an expanded, community-based water quality survey program for an additional forty-four of these small lakes.
 This survey was a collaborative effort supported by several partners, including ALMS, MLMA, the Land Stewardship Centre of Canada (LSCC), the North Saskatchewan Watershed Alliance (NSWA), the Stony Plain Fish and Game Association (SPFGA), and the Dept. of Earth Sciences, University of Alberta.

 View a photo slideshow of Lakes of the Carvel Pitted Delta, here.